wunderflats/configman/readme.md

 `config.get() : Object`

-Returns and object containing properties for all configured environment variables.
+Returns an object containing properties for all configured environment variables.

 Throws if one of those variables is not set (part of `process.env`) when accessed.